 Please note: All the following information can be found in detail on the MEA website.
 To read more about the listed programs, click on the hyperlinks which are noted in red italic and underlined.

 Monthly Programs: At each general meeting September thru June at the Madison Public Library (except in December).
 A wide variety of topics relevant to teaching and performing are presented by world-renowned artists and pedagogues.

-News: Our newsletter, The Glissando, is mailed to members three times a year, and our e-letter, The 32nd Note, is sent out periodically via e-mail.
-Members can share special events on our website, which is a treasure trove of information.
+News: Our newsletter, The Glissando, is published three times a year, and our e-letter, The 32nd Note, is published two times a year.
+Both are delivered via e-mail and posted on the Member Homepage.
+Members can share special events on our website page Member News, which is a treasure trove of information.

 Scherzo Club: Monthly opportunities for playing and listening in the comfort of private homes of members.

 Annual Auditions: The MEA's largest event, this program enrolls approximately 1,400 students!
 It is held in May and June at colleges throughout the state.
 A motivational program, not a competition, it provides students with written evaluations and certificates.
 Special recognition is given to longtime participants.
 For students of all ages, including adults, from Elementary to Young Artist levels.

 Student Recitals: Held on Sunday afternoons at the Madison Library, these events afford students additional performance opportunities to present polished piano repertoire in an intimate setting, and the chance to listen to music presented by their peers.